-23Finally, it is possible that autonomy gave managers more time on their hands.
-While the results from Table A.2 and Table VI indicate that the ability to undertake capital expansion and baseline preference differences seems like they are primary mechanisms, data on managerial time-use for this context is not available, making this is difficult to rule out definitively as one of the mechanisms for the impacts of the program.
+22Finally, it is possible that autonomy gave managers more time on their hands.
+While the results on ability to undertake capital expenditure (Table A.2) and heterogeneity by baseline incentive conflict (Table 7) indicate that the ability to undertake capital expansion and baseline preference differences seems like they are primary mechanisms, data on managerial time-use for this context is not available, making this is difficult to rule out definitively as one of the mechanisms for the impacts of the program.